Her for She

 "It is good to emphasize that although the story was conducted in this way, in 1970, black women already denounced their invisibility in the feminist guideline," says Djamila Ribeiro, feminist, Master in Philosophy and blogger at the Feminist Office.

 The fashion industry has also created affections with the feminist movement.
-In 2014, the trend bureau WGSN released the macro trends expected for 2016/2017, and among them, the "Soft Pop" trend was a mix of creative senses that is not restricted to gender, sexuality or ethnicity.
+In 2014, the trend bureau WGSN released the macro trends expected for 2016/2017, and among them, the "Soft Pop" trend was a mix of creative senses that is not restricted to gender, sexuality, or ethnicity.
 "The new wave of feminism enters this story with men leaving aside their fear/prejudice of being gentle and sensitive, and women understanding that they don't have to be aggressive to stand out," explains Beatriz Modolin from the WGSN.

 In the summer season of 2015 Chanel took its catwalk models holding banners of protest in favor of the movement.
 "Fashion trends suffer the influence of behavior, and it is they who have the power to spread out these messages to a larger audience," Beatriz concludes.

-Nowadays, we live surrounded by beauty standards, so the movement also acts for the women's empowerment.
+Nowadays, we live surrounded by beauty standards, so the movement also acts for women's empowerment.
 "Feminism gives back to the women control over their bodies and their appearance," says Luíse Bello.
-"The current standards are cruel because they don't respect the diversity of our bodies and are directly associated to consumption," Djamila said.
+"The current standards are cruel because they don't respect the diversity of our bodies and are directly associated with consumption," Djamila said.

 Bárbara Gondar, creator of the fanzine "Xereca" (Pussy) and member of the collective "Xereca de Hipátia," teaches the final lesson: "When we understand that we don't have an obligation to adapt to the models imposed on our behavior and body, like the necessity to be sweet or skinny, our self-esteem will be self-directed."
 Be yourself and love yourself, girl!